Griflongtin/pizza-maker/README.md

 * Then open the folder in your GUI
 * Open "index.html" on a browser and check it out

+## Specs
+* Able to order a pizza, “submit button”.
+* Able to choose a size of pizza “size button”.
+* Able to choose toping for the pizza “cheese, meat, eta,”
+* Able to choose many topping.
+* Shows would you ordered in categories.

 ## Support and contact details

 Let me know if you run into a bugs.
 You can contact me at "griflongitn@live.com".